Woman carjacked while sitting in vehicle at gas station, police say

 According to MPD, the carjacking happened at N & Out Express on the 1300 block of South Bellevue Boulevard in South Memphis.

-The victim told officers she was sitting in her car when two armed men walked to the passenger side of the vehicle and demanded her to get out of the car.
+The victim told officers she was sitting in her car when two armed men walked up to the vehicle and demanded her to get out of the car.

 Both men fled the scene in the victim’s car.